dkhor2003/Vulkan_Journey/SceneGraphNode/README.md

             -> Hit the "2" key to rotate the objects at the current scene graph node respective to the y-axis of the objects -> Hit the "3" key to rotate the objects at the current scene graph node respective to the z-axis of the objects

-    - Hit "ESC" key to quit the program
+    - Hit `ESC` key to quit the program

 ## Creativity Features
     - I added some black colored edges to each side of the cube to make them more animated.